mui/material-ui/docs/data/material/guides/nextjs/nextjs.md

 + MyDocument.getInitialProps = documentGetInitialProps;
 ```

-Then inside `pages/_app.tsx`, import the `AppCacheProvider` and wrap all of the elements:
+Then inside `pages/_app.tsx`, import the `AppCacheProvider` and render it as the root element:

 ```diff
 + import { AppCacheProvider } from '@mui/material-nextjs/pagesRouterV13';